 John is a frequent media contributor on the intersection of MH/SUD and criminal justice issues and has been extensively quoted in outlets such as the New York Times, the Washington Post, the Wall Street Journal, Business Week, the Atlantic, NPR, and CBS News.
 He has spoken on MH/SUD issues at the White House and given testimony before all levels of government and before numerous state and federal task forces and commissions.

 In his new role, John will help lead the Institute’s work on national policy issues as they affect Texas, with a particular focus on the transformation of crisis response and the intersection of the justice and health systems.
 He will also work closely with John Petrila and other Institute leaders on the design and implementation of the Institute’s Center for Justice and Health.

-John received his J.D. from the George Mason School of Law and his B.A. from Washington & Jefferson College.
+John received his law degree from the George Mason School of Law and his Bachelor of Arts degree from Washington & Jefferson College.